 As a result of their development efforts, the Division of Highways decided on a new parabolic concrete barrier to line the Grapevine Grade: the K-rail.

 The K-Rail Goes National

-While Californians still refer to modern parabolic barriers as K-rails, most of the rest of the country calls this design the Jersey barrier –– or the Jersey Curb.
+While Californians still refer to modern parabolic barriers as K-rails, most of the rest of the country calls this design the Jersey barricade –– or the Jersey Curb.
 That’s because, while the design was first created and implemented under the name K-rail, it received widespread use in New Jersey in the 1950s.
 Following New Jersey’s lead, most other states began installing concrete “Jersey” barriers along highways and roadsides throughout the 1960s and ‘70s.
 By then the new name had already stuck.

-What Makes the K-rail Special?
+What Makes the K-Rail Special?

 What’s most noteworthy about the K-rail is its innovative shape and design.
 Though there have been certain alterations and updates over the years, the main design of the K-rail has remained remarkably consistent.
 That’s because the angled bottoms and parabolic shape minimize the damage of a car-crash impact.
 When struck, the barrier forces the wheel slightly off the ground and deflects and absorbs much of the damage that may otherwise threaten drivers, passengers, or civilians in the area.

-How the K-rail Has Changed
+How the K-Rail Has Changed

 There are two major ways in which the modern K-rail is different from K-rails of the past: size and material.
 The first K-rails and Jersey barriers were very small by industry standards, some just 18-inches tall.
 Now, though, some K-rail walls are over 40-inches tall.
 Also, the K-rail shape has been adjusted in minor ways over time to promote greater safety.